QuentinAstegiano/PublicArticles/articles/PythonUnitTest/PythonUnitTest.md

 def test_is_prime_should_validate_prime_number():
 ```

+I recommend a pattern like *test_[method]_should_[method use case]*.
+Those names tend to be long, but it'll be easier to understand - the reading matter more than the writing.

 ### Tests Location

 Separate your tests from your source code.
 Each should be in a separate folder hierarchy.
 For example: